logomonicLearning/osi-model/layers/5_sessionLayer.md

 <a href="">Prev</a>
 <a href="">Next</a>

-it is very similar to IPC, however it is more well structured, and doesnt just send packets.
+<span style="display:none">it is very similar to IPC, however it is more well structured, and doesnt just send packets. </span>